louis-young/symbols/README.md

 # Symbols

-React application to access, browse and search through thousands of HTML symbols and copy them to your clipboard in one simple click.
+React application to browser, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.

 ![Symbols](documentation/symbols.jpg)

 ## Description

-This is an application which allows you to browse, search and filter through HTML symbols and copy them to your clipboard easily and quickly.
+This is an application which allows you to browse, filter and search through HTML symbols and copy them to your clipboard quickly and easily.

 ## Motivation